masterdrue/covidexpress/README.md

 Like where I'm going with this?
 Donate https://paypal.me/masterdrue

 # License
-copyright Drue McCombs - DruesCloud.com 2020
+Drue McCombs - DruesCloud.com 2020